osg-htc/council/README.md

 This repository manages the webpages of the OSG Council.
 A few notes about its contents:

--   An auto-deploy script is setup; when a commit is made to the master branch, Travis-CI will automatically rebuild the static website and push the results to the `gh-pages` branch.
+-   An auto-deploy script is setup; when a commit is made to the master branch, a GitHub Action will automatically rebuild the static website and push the results to the `gh-pages` branch.
 -   [GitHub hosts the website itself](https://opensciencegrid.github.io/council).